AnthonyChenevier/BloodBank/README.md

 Blood transfusions are not perfect and only restore half of the blood used to create a blood pack (10% blood loss returned), so you will need 2x as many blood packs to restore the same amount of blood taken.

 ### Compatibility:
-No idea if this steps on any toes compatibility-wise, but it isn't doing anything wierd with vanilla logic and uses the Harmony library with postfixes for any code-injecty stuff so should be starting from a good place.
+No idea if this steps on any toes compatibility-wise, but it isn't doing anything weird with vanilla logic and uses the Harmony library with postfixes for any code-injecty stuff so should be starting from a good place.
 Alien Framework compatiblity untested, human blood consuption thoughts probably fire for humanlike aliens who don't care about human meat - this'll get fixed.

 ### Ideas/Future plans: